PCRedHot/PCRedHot/README.md

  * Student Research Assistant at [HKU CS](https://www.cs.hku.hk/)
  * Performer at [HKDL](https://www.hongkongdisneyland.com/)

+## Some Projects I've Worked On
+ * HKU ENGG1340 Accounting System

 <!--
 **PCRedHot/PCRedHot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.